 Professor Linda Rosenman has been a member of AAG for 25 years.
 She has recently retired after an academic and senior management career at University of Queensland where she is professor emeritus, Victoria University Melbourne and Charles Darwin University where she is a professorial research fellow.
 Her research focuses upon superannuation and retirement incomes, financial elder abuse and intergenerational transfers of care and wealth.

-Dr Andrea Petriwskyj (Board nominee) is a research fellow at The University of Queensland.
-Her research focuses on engagement and participation, with a particular focus on diversity and inclusion, conducted across the contexts of local government and communities, disability services, aged care, and membership organisations.
-She has served on the Queensland Division Committee since 2007.
-She brings to the board a critical socio-political perspective and expertise in practice-and-policy focused research.
+Dr Andrea Petriwskyj is Program Coordinator – Research and Community Education at COTA Queensland, and is also Honorary Senior Research Fellow at The University of Queensland.
+She comes from a research background focusing on engagement and participation, with a particular interest in how older people’s diverse voices influence decision making, across the contexts of local government, disability services, aged care, and membership organisations.
+She has served on the Queensland Division Committee since 2007

 qld News View all news